Trevor (film): Stage adaptation

 The film has been adapted into a stage musical titled Trevor: The Musical.
 The musical's book and lyrics were written by Dan Collins while the music was composed by Julianne Wick Davis.
 It premiered in previews at the Writers Theatre in Glencoe, Illinois on August 9, 2017.
 It opened Off Broadway at Stage 42 to mixed reviews on November 10, 2021.
 That same year, RadicalMedia recorded the show for a public release, with Disney+ acquiring the distribution rights and releasing it on June 24, 2022 for Pride Month.

+Legacy

+The short film played a pivotal role in LGBTQ+ activism, directly inspiring the 1998 founding of The Trevor Project, a leading suicide prevention and crisis intervention organization for LGBTQ+ youth.